richie0866/Rostruct/docs/getting-started/basic-usage.md

 UILibrary:create("Frame")
 ```

-## Download a Github release
+## Download a GitHub release

-Rostruct provides a set of functions that allow users to download and save releases from a Github repository.
+Rostruct provides a set of functions that allow users to download and save releases from a GitHub repository.

 The functions [`Rostruct.DownloadRelease`](../reference/functions.md#downloadrelease) and [`DownloadLatestRelease`](../reference/functions.md#downloadlatestrelease) will download the release, with an optional asset target, and return a `DownloadResult` object.